 By default, the public key is located in

 ~/.ssh/id_rsa.pub.
 Copy your public key to your settings page.

 Now that your key has been added, you can clone your repository using the origin URL provided on the playground page:

 git clone email@example.com:cg123456/playground-hash.git

-Now that you have cloned the project, let's take a look at the folder structure:
+Now that you have created the repository, let's take a look at the folder structure:

-techio.yml: This mandatory file must be present at the root of a playground’s git repository and contains: table of content of the playground, the references to the lesson files, and some other technical details for advanced usage (discuessed later in the documentation).
+techio.yml: This mandatory file describes the structure of your playground.
+It must be present at the root of the playground’s git repository.
+It contains: the table of content of the playground, the references to the lesson files, and some other technical details for advanced usage (see techio.yml reference).

 title: Put your playground title here plan: - title: Welcome statement: markdowns/welcome.md

 markdowns/welcome.md), write an introduction: